DanielBracha1/Useful-Replay-Scripts/Follow Mouse Input (with finger sprite)/README.md

 ## What is it?

-A sprite of a hand that will follow the mouse input entered during your video.
+A hand (with multiple different sprites to choose from) that will follow the mouse input entered during your video.

 ![alt-text](https://media.giphy.com/media/B3AdV4Pz2N8UdfirQk/giphy.gif)